La Trobe University 2020

 I already knew beforehand that the standards would be different in Nepal compared to Australia.
 But, having experienced public healthcare in a country town in The Philippines, I was open to what I would see.
 Others experienced culture shock but I was more at ease with the differences in the hospital environment and culture.

-The experience that I valued the most during my placement was being in the OB-GYN ward, specifically in the labour ward.
+The experience that I valued the most during my nursing placement in Nepal was being in the OB-GYN ward, specifically in the labour ward.

 The skills of these women were amazing to watch in action.